crusher083/dgl/docs/source/guide/training-graph.rst

 Heterogeneous graph
 ~~~~~~~~~~~~~~~~~~~

-Graph classification with heterogeneous graphs is a little different
+Graph classification with heterogeneous graphs is different
 from that with homogeneous graphs.
 In addition to graph convolution modules
-compatible with heterogeneous graphs, one also needs to aggregate over the nodes of
+compatible with heterogeneous graphs, we need to aggregate over the nodes of
 different types in the readout function.

 The following shows an example of summing up the average of node